-In the functional xAAL architecture, the automatons of scenarios are an ideal place to implement "intelligent" home-automation services.
+In the functional xAAL architecture, the automata of scenarios are an ideal place to implement "intelligent" home-automation services.
 For example:

-- When an order is received, trigger a whole series of actions (e.g. "evening of TV".) - Or conversely, by correlating a variety of events, synthesize information (e.g. "Presence of a user").
+- When an order is received, trigger a whole series of actions (e.g., "evening of TV".) - Or conversely, by correlating a variety of events, synthesize information (e.g., "Presence of a user" or "Water tap left open").

-In so doing, the automaton appears then itself on the xAAL bus as being a device.
+In so doing, the automata appears then itself on the xAAL bus as being a device.
 It is a virtual device, but a device with its own methods, notifications, attributes: in brief, is defined by a schema and other entities can interact with it via the xAAL bus.